 July 30, 2020 Update – What a difference one year can make.
 When we first featured this 1967 Dodge Charger nearly one year ago to the day, our website barely had anyone other than friends and family reading when this survivor has 27K miles and an asking price of $34,000.
 With nearly six thousand email subscribers and tens of thousands of monthly site visitors now, we thought it would be good to re-feature this Charger now that it has 29K miles and a lower asking price of $27,300.
 Other than the links, we’ve left the original post format in place with pictures from one year ago in place.

-We discovered this Gold over black vinyl 1967 Dodge Charger with only 26K original miles in July 2019 on Craigslist in Attica, New York where the private seller was originally asking $34,000.
-The car now has 29K miles and a price of $27,300.
+We discovered this Gold over black vinyl 1967 Dodge Charger with only 26K original miles originally in July 2019 that is currently listed again by the same seller here on Craigslist in Attica, New York where the private seller was originally asking $34,000.
 Using the Hagerty Insurance Online Valuation Tool as a guide, the private seller now his Charger priced between the #2 “Excellent” appraisal of $33,100 and the #3 “Good” estimate of $22,200.
-Worth noting is that prices of these first-generation Chargers have remained flat for the past four years.
+Worth noting is that the prices of these first-generation Chargers have remained flat for the past four years.